A Not-So-Capital Plan, Part 1:

 • A new stainless-steel body design that would become standard for future subway rolling stock.

 At the time, the United States still had a domestic rolling stock industry—albeit one that had shrunken considerably from its early-20th century heyday.
-Under Buy American[5] regulations, The MTA ordered its new trains from two venerable manufacturers: the St. Louis Car Company for the R44 and Pullman Standard for the R46.
+Under Buy American[7] regulations, the MTA ordered its new trains from two venerable manufacturers: the St. Louis Car Company for the R44 and Pullman Standard for the R46.

 Left: A refurbished R44 at Broad Channel.
 Right: The interior of an R46 train at 96th St / 2nd Ave.
 [8].